 When the years are tough ones, it becomes hard to believe that good things are possible.
 At least, that good things are possible for you.
 It is simpler to doubt their appearance in your daily life, or if they do occur, to doubt their longevity.
 It’s a matter of self-protection.
 Conditioning.
 And emotional survival.
 It’s about trust – in others, in your judgment, or in that “grand scheme” we may think of as the universe, a confluence of inexplicable forces, or even karma.

 Perhaps we fear we’ve angered the gods.
-Perhaps we fear that releasing doubt will anger the gods.

 Yet who doesn’t have doubts – about something?